P0u4a/leet-track/README.md

 2. Run `pnpm install` to install dependencies
 3. Create a `.env.local` file in the project root
 ### Database
-On [planetscale](https://planetscale.com/) create a new database.
-Copy your `DATABASE_URL`, `DATABASE_USERNAME`, `DATABASE_PASSWORD`, `DATABASE_HOST` values into your `.env.local` file.
+On [Turso](https://turso.tech/) create a new database, note down the connection url of your new DB.
+Make sure you also have the Turso CLI installed.
+Then run `turso auth token` to get your auth token for connecting to the DB.
+Copy your `TURSO_AUTH_TOKEN` and `TURSO_CONNECTION_URL` values into your `.env.local` file.

 Run `pnpm run db:generate` to generate your SQL files from the drizzle schema.
-Then run `pnpm run db:push` to push the changes into your planetscale database.
+Then run `pnpm run db:push` to push the changes into your Turso database.
 You can customise these commands inside `package.json`.

 ### Authentication
-On [clerk](https://clerk.com/) create a new application, and enable the GitHub OAuth provider.
+On [Clerk](https://clerk.com/) create a new application, and enable the GitHub OAuth provider.
 You will also have to go into your GitHub account and create the necessary `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` files.
 Instructions can be found [here](https://clerk.com/docs/authentication/social-connections/github).
-Follow Clerk's instructions on the necessary enviornment variables you need to set.
+You should also set the following environment variables to the respective route you want to redirect the user to:
+- `NEXT_PUBLIC_CLERK_SIGN_IN_URL`
+- `NEXT_PUBLIC_CLERK_SIGN_UP_URL`
+- `NEXT_PUBLIC_CLERK_AFTER_SIGN_IN_URL`
+- `NEXT_PUBLIC_CLERK_AFTER_SIGN_UP_URL`

+More information about these environment variables can be found [here](https://clerk.com/docs/deployments/clerk-environment-variables#sign-in-and-sign-up-redirects).

-To sync your database with Clerk's user database, create a **webhook** inside clerk, and add the `WEBHOOK_SECRET` into your `.env.local`.
+To sync your database with Clerk's user database, create a **webhook** inside your Clerk dashboard, and add the `WEBHOOK_SECRET` into your `.env.local`.
 Further instructions on how to setup the webhook can be found [here](https://clerk.com/docs/users/sync-data).

 ### Running
 Run `pnpm run dev` to start the project in dev mode.